-- Leave Generate an error if the job contains font hinting errors selected if you want the task to end in error when encountering font hinting errors.
-You can also use a SmartName resolving to true - Deselect Generate an error if the job contains font hinting errors if you want to output your file anyway, whether it has font hinting errors or not (your task will end with a warning).
+- Leave Task ends in error when the job contains font hinting errors selected if you want the task to end in error when encountering font hinting errors.
+You can also use a SmartName resolving to true. - Deselect Task ends in error when the job contains font hinting errors if you want to output your file anyway, whether it has font hinting errors or not (your task will end with a warning).
 You can also use a SmartName resolving to false.